karoldm/karoldm/README.md

-  ### Hi there 👋 My name is Karolyne and i'm Software Developer focusing on React.js, Flutter and sometimes Angular and Java with Spring Boot, current in the last period of the computer science bacharels.
+  ### Hi there 👋 My name is Karolyne and I'm a Software Developer focusing on React.js, Flutter and sometimes Angular and Java with Spring Boot.
   Have fun with some of my open projects and random college works c:
 <br></br>
 <div style="display: flex; justify-content: space-between;">